 |BetRivers Sportsbook||TBD: Rivers Casino Portsmouth||IGT|

 Considering there are only five projected physical casinos in VA, sports betting sites are not legally required to partner with a casino.
-Seeing as this is a major moneymaking opportunity for online sports makers, the licensing submissions have been pouring in.
+Seeing as this is a major moneymaking opportunity for online sports makers, the licensing submissions numbers are astounding.